dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1053: Concerns about penalties affecting innovation are common.
+### T1053: Some argue penalties stifle innovation and entrepreneurship.

 |Support|
 |---|